mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 WeaponWeapon TLTL Required SkillRequired Skill DamageDamage HeftHeft Cost (Cr.)Cost (Cr.)
 Mass (Kg)Mass (Kg) SpecialSpecial Needeletto 7 Melee (Blade) 1d6+1 –1 75 0.5 Armor reduced

 Vocal Trigger (TL10): Vocal Trigger (TL10): Attached to any firearm of TL8 or higher, the vocal trigger is an electronic counter-safety that allows agents to ‘tell’ their weapon to fire even if the trigger cannot be depressed or the weapon’s safety is engaged.
 It is coded to a specific three-word phrase and tone of voice, making it very difficult (–4 DM) to mimic.
-It also only works in a speaking tone up to twelve metres away; not a shouted command or a whisper.
+It also only works in a speaking tone up to twelve meters away; not a shouted command or a whisper.
 Cr.
 750. Vocal triggers for one weapon are not interchangeable with different types; one must be pur chased for each specific model of weapon.

 Armor and Armor Components Stealth Bodyglove, Armored (TL10):Stealth Bodyglove, Armored (TL10): A protective bodyglove worn to cushion against impacts and potentially deflect low calibre rounds, this armor is designed to help blend into shadows and undergrowth equally well, adding a +2 bonus to all Stealth skill checks in darkness and foliage.